 Bpost strike ends as deal reached on transformation plan

-Management and unions at Belgian postal operator Bpost have reached an agreement on how to implement the company’s transformation plan, ending weeks of industrial action.
+Management and unions at postal operator Bpost have reached an agreement on how to implement the company’s transformation plan, ending weeks of industrial action.

 The deal was struck on Thursday evening and should see work resume across the country from Friday.
 Efforts are under way to clear a large backlog of undelivered mail and parcels.